davidsoergel/s3napback/README.md

 _First off you'll need some general configuration statements:_

-DiffDir:
+`DiffDir`
   a directory where tar can store its diff files (necessary for incremental backups).

-TempDir:
+`TempDir`
   to store MySQL dumps or other content that can't be streamed to S3 without risking timeouts.
 Only matters if UseTempFile is set.

-Bucket
+`Bucket`
-: the destination bucket on S3.
+  the destination bucket on S3.

-GpgRecipient
+`GpgRecipient`
-: the address of the public key to use for encryption.
+  the address of the public key to use for encryption.
 The gpg keyring of the user you're running the script as (i.e., root, for a systemwide cron job) must contain a matching key.
 If this option is not specified, no encryption is performed.

 GpgKeyring
-  path to the keyring file containing the public key for the !GpgRecipient.
+  path to the keyring file containing the public key for the GpgRecipient.
 Defaults to ~/.gnupg/pubring.gpg

 S3KeyFile
   the file containing your AWS authentication keys.